lshpaner/eda_toolkit/README.md

-# EDA Kit
+# EDA Toolkit
-Welcome to EDA Kit, a collection of utility functions designed to streamline your exploratory data analysis (EDA) tasks.
+Welcome to EDA Toolkit, a collection of utility functions designed to streamline your exploratory data analysis (EDA) tasks.
 This repository offers tools for directory management, data preprocessing, reporting, visualization, and more, helping you efficiently handle various aspects of data manipulation and analysis.

 ---
 ## Table of Contents